shahtuyakov/BookmarkAI/docs/architecture/decisions/adr-025-python-microser-framework.md

 ## 10 — Decision

-We will **deploy RabbitMQ quorum cluster with Celery 5.5 workers, implementing proper memory management, publisher confirms, and comprehensive monitoring** as the Phase 2 architecture for BookmarkAI ML pipelines.
-This approach balances reliability with operational maintainability while addressing known production challenges upfront.
+We will **deploy RabbitMQ quorum cluster with Celery 5.5 workers using an API-first strategy**, implementing proper memory management, publisher confirms, and comprehensive monitoring as the Phase 2 architecture for BookmarkAI ML pipelines.

+**Key strategic decisions**:
+1. **API-first for MVP**: Use OpenAI APIs exclusively (Whisper, GPT, Embeddings) to minimize infrastructure complexity
+2. **Defer GPU infrastructure**: No local models until clear demand and cost justification
+3. **Cost tracking from day one**: Enable data-driven decisions about when to switch to local models
+4. **Infrastructure ready for local models**: Queue structure and task routing support future local model additions

+This approach allows us to launch quickly while maintaining flexibility to add local models when the economics justify the additional complexity.